the-kids-network/impact-capture-form/README.md

 mysql> GRANT ALL PRIVILEGES ON homestead.* TO 'homestead'@'localhost';
 ```

-Connect to database as user so that you can explore
+Connect to database as user so that you can explore:
 ```bash
 mysql -uhomestead -psecret -Dhomestead
 ```